watem-sedem/watem-sedem/docs/faq.rst

 ##########################

-This page lists a few known problems that may occur during the installation or usage of CN-WS, and workarounds for them.
+This page lists a few known problems that may occur during the installation or usage of WaTEM/SEDEM, and workarounds for them.

 If your issue is not mentioned in this list, please search for the issues on our issuetracker_, and file a new issue if it is needed.